Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Proof of circular law: main structure of the argument

 \section{Proof of circular law: main structure of the argument}

 This section has three components.
 First, we present the linear algebra result that reduces the determinant computation of block matrices to the transfer matrix problem and set up an inverse problem that, for a given initial value, produces a block tridiagonal matrix.
-Then we prove martingale concentration inequalities for the transfer matrix, and reduce the convergence result to a smaller scale system in Theorem \ref{theorem1.115}.
+Then we prove moment estimates for the transfer matrix, and apply them in a block martingale argument in Theorem \ref{theorem1.115}.